Why am I an estate planning and elder law attorney?

 The more intriguing question is why I chose to practice estate planning and elder law.
 I only came to it some years after law school.
 In my first years as a lawyer I did some appellate law, legal research, juvenile law, and criminal law.
 Then I had a 6-month stint as an attorney editor, editing legal books for the State Bar of Wisconsin.
 It was the closest thing I’d found to a true fit.
 I loved working on books.
 I loved the minutiae of editing and the big thinking of developing products.
 But before long I was driven back to private practice.
-I needed the earning potential to pay back mortgage-level student loans and support a family on a single income, and I found the corporate environment stifling.
+I wasn’t going to pay back student loans and support a family working for a non-profit.

 That’s when an elder law attorney in my town sought me out and offered me a job as his first associate.
 I took the opportunity.
 I had always sensed that estate planning and elder law would suit me as a practice area.
 It doesn’t require much going to court or arguing with other lawyers—just good advice and drafting legal documents.
 I don’t have a problem with litigation, but I think my temperament is more suited to the role of counselor and advisor than that of advocate.
 And I knew this practice area had earning potential and would directly help families.